Exhilarating but Dangerous

 24 Hours of Le Mans

-The dangerous nature of auto racing nearly cost the sport its future when in June 11, 1955 Pierre Levegh lost control of his car during 24 Hours of Le Mans and crashed into the stands, killing 83 spectators in a gruesome accident, with over a hundred more admitted to hospitals with serious injuries.
+The dangerous nature of auto racing nearly cost the sport its future when on June 11, 1955, Pierre Levegh lost control of his car during the 24 Hours of Le Mans and crashed into the stands killing 83 spectators in a gruesome accident (with over a hundred more admitted to hospitals with serious injuries).
 After this tragic event, all types of auto racing faced opposition both from the public and governments worldwide, with several major car manufacturers discontinuing their financial support of most races due to negative media coverage.

-Formula One, considered by some to be a harbinger of technological breakthrough in auto racing, has lost 43 of its drivers to tragic accidents during races, qualifiers and even driving tests.
-Relief can be found in the fact that ever since 1950s, the death toll of Formula Once races has been steadily decreasing, decade by decade, and not a single driver has been lost to fatal accidents for the last 18 years.
+Formula One, considered by some to be a harbinger of technological breakthroughs in auto racing, has lost 43 of its drivers to tragic accidents during races, qualifiers, and even driving tests.
+Relief can be found in the fact that ever since the 1950s, the death toll of Formula Once races has been steadily decreasing, decade by decade, and not a single driver has been lost to fatal accidents for the last 18 years.

 44 drivers have lost their lives on the various tracks of NASCAR, which, until the tragic death of Dale Earnhardt in 2001, had not imposed mandatory use of HANS (Head and Neck Support) device for drivers, and softer walls had not yet replaced the concrete ones around NASCAR tracks.
 Had these precautionary measures been introduced sooner, Earnhardt’s crash would not have been fatal, but at least it served as a trigger for NASCAR to become safer for drivers to come.

-Despite all these tragic deaths, it should be noted that the safety to auto racers and drivers in general has been improved considerably since the world’s first major races, and much of the progress can be attributed to the engineers and constructors behind the fastest and most efficient racing cars of their age.
-None of that would ever be possible without the brave drivers testing and racing these incredible sports cars, for their teams, victory and the thrill of the moment.
+Despite all these tragic deaths, it should be noted that the safety of auto racers and other drivers has been improved considerably since the world’s first major races, and much of the progress can be attributed to the engineers and constructors behind the fastest and most efficient racing cars of their age.
+None of that would ever be possible without the brave drivers testing and racing these incredible sports cars for their teams, victory, and the thrill of the moment.